TEN-framework/portal/content/docs/ten_framework/graph/graph.md

   }
   ```

-- **Integration of Communication Links**: All messages from the same source extension should be grouped in a single section, not scattered across multiple definitions.
+- **Communication Link Consolidation**: All messages from the same source extension should be grouped in a single section, not scattered across multiple definitions.
 The following example is incorrect:

   ```json
   {